ahmedcodein/loan_default/README.md

 # Epics and User Stories

 Agile methodology is used to develop Loan Default Predictor.
 The high-level requirements presented in the previous section are followed to define the six Epics of the project.
 Those Epics are then broke down into 36 User Stories.
-The Epics and the user stories along with how development conducted over each sprint can be accessed on [Jira-Loan Default Prediction Project](https://almudhafar4codeinstitute.atlassian.net/jira/software/projects/LDP/boards/6/timeline)
+The project is developed over two sprints, each sprint span one week.The Epics and the user stories along with how development conducted over each sprint can be accessed on [Jira-Loan Default Prediction Project](https://almudhafar4codeinstitute.atlassian.net/jira/software/projects/LDP/boards/6/timeline)

 **Epic LDP-1 Data Collection**\
 *Description:* This Epic is concerned with collecting, downloading and saving the dataset.